Jared Allen: Carolina Panthers

-On September 28, 2015, Allen was traded to the Carolina Panthers for a conditional sixth-round pick in the 2016 NFL Draft.
+On September 28, 2015, Allen was traded to the Carolina Panthers for a conditional sixth-round pick in the 2016 NFL draft.
 Allen recorded his first sack for the Panthers during their 27–16 win over the Philadelphia Eagles; he recorded one tackle-for-loss, two quarterback pressures, and a pass deflection during the game.
 During a Monday Night Football victory over the Indianapolis Colts, Allen had his first sack as a member of the Panthers on quarterback Andrew Luck to go along with five total tackles.
 On February 7, 2016, Allen was part of the Panthers team that played in Super Bowl 50.
 In the game, the Panthers fell to the Denver Broncos by a score of 24–10.
 In the loss, Allen recorded one tackle.

 Retirement

 On February 18, 2016, Allen announced his retirement by posting a video to his Twitter account of him riding his horse "into the sunset."
 On April 14, 2016, Allen signed a one-day contract with Minnesota so he could retire as a Viking.

 Allen first came up for Pro Football Hall of Fame eligibility in 2021, but failed to get inducted on the first ballot, as he was passed over in favor of fellow first-year eligibility mates Peyton Manning, Charles Woodson and Calvin Johnson.

 On July 29, 2022, Allen was announced as the 27th inductee of the Minnesota Vikings Ring of Honor.
 On October 30, 2022, Allen was formally inducted into the Ring of Honor, riding into U.S. Bank Stadium on a horse.
+He was announced as a member of the 2025 Pro Football Hall of Fame class at the 14th NFL Honors.